|Birth: ||Oct. 27, 1869|

 January 1920 Census: Elizabeth B. Marks, 50, widow, as the head of the household at 1234 15th St. (renting) living with her son John McArthur, 30.
 He dropped his last name and was using his middle name.
 Her occupation: "demonstrator" of furnishings.
 He was a demonstrator of automobiles.
 She had several lodgers living with her.

-The 1930 census lists Elizabeth Marks, no occupation, living at 1642 N 29th St. with William MacLachlan, 60, his son William MacLachlan, 25, Ethel Maclachlan and Virginia MacLachlan.
-Her son was a lodger at 2403 Howard St. with Mary and Edward Murphy, an oil refinery worker.
+The 1930 census lists Elizabeth Marks, no occupation, living with her sister Martha MacLachlan at 1642 N 29th St. with her brother-in-law William MacLachlan, 60, his son William MacLachlan, 25, the son's wife Ethel Maclachlan and their child Virginia MacLachlan.
+Elizabeth's son was a lodger at 2403 Howard St. with Mary and Edward Murphy, an oil refinery worker.
 Living with two other lodgers, Edward McNally, a hosiery mill fitter; and Edward Liddy, garage tire repairer.

-By the 1940s, she was known as "Aunt Lizzie" and lived with the family at 1449 N. 29th Street.
+The 1940 census: "Aunt Lizzie" continuing to live with her sister Martha MacLachlan's family, now at 1449 N. 29th Street.
 She was described as a good-looking woman and a very nice person.
 Everyone liked her.
 "She had hair you could sit on when she let it down, I'll never forget that" said her niece Virginia.
 She was hard of hearing and used to sit by the radio and listen to it.
 Her niece Dolores used to listen to the opera with her on Saturdays and remembers that she had one bad eye.
 She was very sweet and "used to add a little life to the house."
 She was shy and afraid of lightening.
 She pulled her weight with the housework.

 October 1, 1946 letter from niece Frances MacLachlan to Lizzie's sister Helen Walton, "Dad took up a box of food Sunday, the usual habit, and much to his surprise Aunt Lizzie had her whole head clipped short to scalp and said it looked as if her head was a number of red-spots.
 What do you think a bad case of malnutrition setting in?
 She told had if it wasn't for the box each week she would starve.
 She bothers me terribly and yet I am helpless to know what to do."